Data Driven Manufacturing

 4 Key Steps to be a data-driven manufacturing enterprise

 In today’s competitive marketplace, it is more important than ever for manufacturing enterprises to be data driven.
 Manufacturers can identify trends, improve efficiency, reduce costs, increase quality, and make fool proof, data-backed decisions by collecting and analyzing data.
-Are you a CMO looking for the key steps to become a data-driven manufacturer?
+Are you a CMO looking for the key steps to become a data-driven manufacturing enterprise?
 Then this blog is for you.

-A recent study by Harvard Business Review found that 91% of enterprises believe that being data-driven is critical to thriving a business.
+A recent study by Harvard Business Review found that 91%of enterprises believe that being data-driven is critical to thriving a business.
 That apart, haven’t we seen some of the world’s leading manufacturing giants losing steam over time?
 Kodak, Nokia, and Sears are some instances where these companies’ inefficiencies to keep up with trends, collecting and analysing data effectively have led to their downfall.
 However, if you look at the case studies of multinational conglomerates such as Siemens, General Electric, and Honeywell it is amazing how these manufacturing enterprises have embraced data and, with the help of data analytics have stayed ahead in their game.

 Why and how is data necessary for manufacturers?